throwarray/video-dui/README.md

 There's noticeable lag between the audio and video when viewed in game.

 It may never perform well and is likely to be abandoned.

-## IDEA

-`video-stream`
-Add a route for push or to announce media from RTMP.

 # LICENSE
 __MIT__